Frank Salerno

-Francesco Salerno (1962–7 April 2006), better known as "Frank the Bammer" was a Canadian outlaw biker and gangster, who was one of the victims of the Shedden massacre.
+Francesco Salerno (1962–7 April 2006), better known as "Frank the Bammer" was a Canadian biker.
+He was one of the victims of the Shedden massacre.

 Loner

 Salerno was born in Toronto, the son of a car dealer.
-Salerno's life fell apart as a child when his parents divorced.
+Salerno's experienced troubles in his youth when his parents divorced.
 Salerno joined the Loners Motorcycle Club as an young man.
-Salerno had a long criminal record for fraud, theft, and drug possession with more than thirty convictions.
-Salerno was addicted to heroin, which was the cause of his pressing financial problems.
-Salerno had a reputation as a bumbling, inept character.
-He once caused the Loners' clubhouse in Richmond Hill to burn down, when he fell asleep while he was supposed to be watching a fire.
-Those who knew Salerno considered him to be dishonest with one friend saying: "Salerno had more angles than a geometry class".
+Salerno had a criminal record, with more than thirty convictions for fraud and theft.
+Salerno once caused the Loners' clubhouse in Richmond Hill to burn down after falling asleep while he was supposed to be watching a fire.
 On 24 November 1998, Salerno robbed a Hy & Zel's drugstore in Niagara Falls, stealing 13 cartons of cigarettes.
-On 28 April 2000, he was found guilty of theft over $5,000 dollars over the incident and sentenced to twenty days in prison.
-Salerno's lawyer, Donald Wolfe, told the court: "He came to the Niagara region to go to the casino and he lost money, to the extent that he didn't feel he'd be able to make it home again".
+On 28 April 2000, he was found guilty of theft over $5,000 over the incident and sentenced to twenty days in prison.